 Special Education services are offered at Salt Lake Arts Academy to enrolled students who qualify.
 For questions about special education services, please call Heather Shepherd or Scott Sorensen, 801-531-1173.

 The Carson Smith Special Needs Scholarship Program (CSS) is a parent choice model for Utah residents that provides tuition assistance for eligible special needs students enrolled in eligible private schools.
 It is designed for students who would qualify for special education and related services in public schools, preschool through 12th grade (3‐21 years of age) whose parents choose an eligible private school.
 Together, Local Education Agencies (LEAs), CSS eligible private schools, and parents determine special education eligibility through a process guided by the Individuals with Disabilities Education Act (IDEA); the same requirements for special education services in public schools.

 To learn more about the Carson Smith Scholarship, visit www.schools.utah.gov/sars/Scholarships.aspx

-If you know of a student who might qualify for special education services, including a student suspected of having a disability even though he/she is advancing from grade to grade, please contact the Salt Lake Arts Academy special education department at [email protected] or 801 531-1173.
+If you know of a student who might qualify for special education services, including a student suspected of having a disability even though he/she is advancing from grade to grade, please contact the Salt Lake Arts Academy special education department by emailing [email protected] or calling 801 531-1173.